-The Canadian Officers' Training Corps: A contingent of the Canadian Officers' Training Corps was established in 1942, enabling students to qualify for a Commission in the Army.

-All students eighteen years of age and over must belong to this organization.
+THE CANADIAN OFFICERS' TRAINING CORPS: A contingent of the Canadian Officers' Training Corps was established in 1942 enabling students to qualify for a Commission in the Armal All students eighteen years of age and over must belong to this organization.
 Through an agreement between the Federation of Canadian Universities and the Department of National Defense Canadian University students are exempted from immediate call to the armed services, if they fulfill the prescribed military training for the year.
-This syllabus involves approximately twenty-five days of local training and fifteen days at
+This syllabus involves approximately twenty-five days of local training and fifteen days at part of the above agreement-will be strictly enforced.

-- Aldershot Camp at the end of the Academic year.
-This programme-part of the above agreement-will be strictly enforced. - THE DRAMATIC SOCIETY AND GLEE CLUB: These organizations present several times a year various programmes under the direction of a a member of the Faculty. - THE GRADUATE SOCIETY: The Graduate Society is composed of all who have received degrees from Saint Mary's College.
-It possesses, under circumstances determined by the Act of Incorporation of the College, the right of appointing a member to the Senate of the College.
-The Society meets annually and at such other times as circumstances may suggest. - THE ALUMNI SOCIETY: All former students of Saint Mary's College are eligible for membership in the Alumni Society.
-The Annual General Meeting of the Society is held in October on a day appointed by the Executive.
-The Society holds social and recreational functions during the year and presents annually a Gold Medal for scholastic competition in the College. - The Journal: A bi-monthly newspaper edited by the students. - The Collegian: A pictorial review and record of the main events of the scholastic year under the direction and management of the students.
+Society and Glee Club: These organizations present times a year various programmes under the direction of a maker of the Faculty.

+Society: The Graduate Society is composed of all who exceived degrees from Saint Mary's College.
+It possesses, circumstances determined by the Act of Incorporation College, the right of appointing a member to the Senate College.
+The Society meets annually and at such other as circumstances may suggest.

+for membership in the Alumni Society.
+The Annual Meeting of the Society is held in October on a day the Executive.
+The Society holds social and recreations during the year and presents annually a Gold for scholastic competition in the College.

+A bi-monthly newspaper edited by the students.

+A pictorial review and record of the main events of the